iotaledger/iota-wiki/docs/learn/smart-contracts/protocol-overview.md

 ## Virtual Machines

-[Validators](#validators) run th virtual machines are the powerhouses that run smart contracts.
+Virtual machines, operated by [Validators](#validators), are the execution engines of smart contracts that understand smart contract bytecode and are able compute state changes.
 They take the current [state](#state) of the [blockchain](#blockchains) and the inputs from users, execute the smart contract's bytecode, and produce a new state.
 These machines also set rules and restrictions for smart contracts, ensuring secure and orderly operation.
 The IOTA architecture currently supports two types of virtual machines: